 Details Accordion Closed

-The student application period for Fall 2022 internships will open in March.
-Applications will not be accepted during any other time period.
+The student application period for Fall 2023-Spring 2024 is open until the positions are filled.
 Students may apply for up to 3 of the internship opportunities offered during the semester.
 Visit our I2S Student Information page for more details on how to apply.

 How to Apply